 If you live in Scotland or Northern Ireland, the Party Wall Act doesn’t apply.
 Also, you don’t need your neighbour’s permission for DIY such as drilling, or cutting into the wall to insert a plug socket, although do check with a professional if unsure.

 You’d definitely need a party wall agreement in that case.
 The most common cases are:

 Building up to, or across, your boundary with your neighbour.
 If you want to build a garden wall along the boundary or put an extension on your house that comes as far as the boundary, you’ll need a party wall agreement.

 The floors or ceilings separating flats are covered by the Party Wall Act too.

 You need a party wall agreement if you want to excavate within 3 metres of your neighbour’s property, and the work is as deep as their foundations.

 You also need a party wall agreement if your excavations are within 6 metres, and your work would cross a 45° line from the bottom of their foundations towards your excavations.
-The government do provide a picture for that one
+The government have provided a visual example for that as shown below: